felipemarineli/WebCrawler/README.md

 # Simple web crawler

 This is a simple web crawler based on a breadth-first approach.
-It takes a start URL and the depth as arguments.
+It takes a start URL and the maximum depth as arguments.
 It follows only URLs with the same domain as the start URL; prints out the links to the screen; and saves the results to a JSON file called `data.json`.

 ## Getting Started